HadrienG2/3photons-julia/Porting_Notes.md

 workflows like REPLs or notebooks.
-So I will only use the latter for quick checks and where necessity dictates (as when e.g. installing packages in Julia), which I think does not do full justice to the great work that the Julia community has done in this area, and my workflow may instead stress unusual and underdeveloped aspects of the language and its implementation.
+So I will only use the latter for quick checks and where necessity dictates (as when e.g. installing packages in Julia), which I think does not do full justice to the great work that the Julia community has done in this area.
+My workflow may instead stress unusual and underdeveloped aspects of the language and its implementation.

 As a performance engineer, I tend to have a very severe opinion of any